enyojs/eslint-plugin-enact/docs/rules/display-name.md

 For this rule to work we need to detect React components, this could be very hard since components could be declared in a lot of ways.

-For now we should detect components created with:
+For now, we should detect components created with:

 * `createReactClass()`
 * an ES6 class that inherit from `React.Component` or `Component`